PepsiCO proposes settlement after suing Gujarat potato farmers

 Senior counsel Anand Yagnik, who appeared for the four farmers of Sabarkantha district, told the court he will discuss this settlement proposal with the farmers and inform the court about the outcome during the next hearing.

-Commercial Court Judge M C Tyagi Friday extended its previous order restricting these farmers from using the patented seeds till the next hearing, which was kept for June 12.
+Commercial Court Judge M C Tyagi on Friday extended its previous order restricting these farmers from using the patented seeds till the next hearing, which was kept for June 12.

 Exclusive: MP farmers to Rahul Gandhi: Correct mistakes of Chhindwara SEZ